aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
-In the twenty-third year of King Antiokhus, that is the two hundred and thirteenth year from the building of the Second Temple, an evil spirit drove him on[foot]Isaiah 59:19[/foot], his tongue was a sharp sword[foot]Psalm 57:5[/foot] outstretched from its sheath[foot]I Samuel 17:51[/foot], to strike down the land with the rod of his mouth[foot]Isaiah 11:4[/foot].
+In the twenty-third year of King Antiokhus, that is the two hundred and thirteenth year from the building of the Second Temple, an evil spirit drove him on[foot]Isaiah 59:19[/foot], his tongue was a sharp sword[foot]Psalms 57:5[/foot] outstretched from its sheath[foot]I Samuel 17:51[/foot], to strike down the land with the rod of his mouth[foot]Isaiah 11:4[/foot].
 </div></td></tr>